Geordie Greep: Influences

 Greep has taken a large amount of influence from classical music.
 Classical music had influence on him from his youth, and he has called John Eliot Gardiner's recording of Bach's Mass in B minor his "two favourite hours of recorded music ever".
 He has also named Igor Stravinsky, Béla Bartók and Alfred Schnittke as classical influences.

 Greep has also taken great influence from Frank Zappa and Boredoms, whose albums We're Only in It for the Money and Vision Creation Newsun respectively he has both listed as two of his all-time favourites.
 His experience with Zappa goes back to playing "Willie the Pimp" with his electronics teacher at his school's winter concert.
+Greep shared that his experience at a Boredoms concert when he was a teenager was influential to his spontaneous, experimental, and improvisational ethos as a live performer.

 Personal life

 Greep is an avid fan of boxing, often expressing his admiration for the sport in interviews.
 He has named Sugar Ray Leonard as his favourite boxer.
 Boxing has also had an influence on Black Midi's music, serving as the inspiration for the band's song "Sugar/Tzu", with Greep stating: "In boxing, there's the intensity, just nonstop—everything is over the top.
 That's kind of with our stuff as well.
 If there is a more emotional song or whatever, it's pushed to the max, it's very brash and almost comedically intense."

-Greep is an active user of Twitter.
-Jazz Monroe said of Greep's activity: "Given his propensity for charming anachronism, it is surprising that Greep is fantastic at Twitter."
+He is also a fan of bowling, stating that the first thing he planned to do once the COVID-19 lockdown ended was to go bowling.
+He later used an alley in Essex as the setting for the music video for his single Holy, Holy.